 Dr. Swartz’s current research projects include a variety of public policy issues: the impacts of light rail systems throughout the United States, quality of life frameworks and issues, the pros and cons of municipal incorporation, city-county consolidation, airport economic impacts and succession planning for city and county managers.

 Dr. Swartz is a core faculty member in the department’s Master in Public Administration program.
 He also teaches courses in the department’s undergraduate Bachelor of Science degree in public policy and administration.
+Since 2014, Dr. Swartz is the director of the Madison Center for Community Development.

 PHONE: (540) 568-5830